 Why Do Cats Drool?

-When you hear the question ‘why do cats drool?’ part of us may be wondering yes, why?
+When you hear the question ‘why do cats drool?’ some of us may be wondering yes, why?
 Others might hiccup a little and say, what, cat’s drool?
 The differences in reactions to this question are because cats do drool, but not like what we picture our dogs doing.
-You shouldn’t be wiping drool flicks off of the floor or drying your hand after scratching under the chin, but some cats will naturally drool a noticeable amount.
-Of course there are times when cats will abnormally drool more like a dog, and if that’s the case it should be checked out by a veterinarian.
+You shouldn’t be wiping drool flicks off of the floor or drying your hand after scratching your kitty under the chin, but some cats will naturally drool a noticeable amount.
+Of course, there are times when cats will abnormally drool more like a dog.
+If that’s the case, then it should be checked out by a veterinarian.
 Let’s discover the normal and abnormal reasons that cats drool and if you should be concerned about it.

 Why Do Cats Drool?

-If you’ve never noticed your cat drool, it’s probably a good thing.
+If you’ve never noticed your cat drooling, it’s probably a good thing.
 Most of the causes of excessive drooling are things that should be looked at by a veterinarian.
-However, there are a few natural reasons that your cat might leave a drool drip here or there.
+However, there are a few natural reasons that your cat might leave a drop of drool here or there.

 - Dental Disease

 As much as 80% of cats over three years old have some degree of dental disease.
-This can be gingivitis, stomatitis, or lose teeth, just to name a few.
+This can be gingivitis, stomatitis, or loose teeth, just to name a few.
 Whatever the cause of the dental disease, the end result is irritation.
 When the mouth is irritated, your cat’s body tries to flood it with extra saliva in order to help soothe and heal the discomfort.
-The amount of saliva can be so copious that your cat simply can’t swallow fast enough to contain it so some drools out.
+The amount of saliva can be so copious that your cat simply can’t swallow fast enough to contain it, so some drool comes out.
 Irritation in the throat can also cause drooling since your cat will be hesitant to swallow and will prefer to let saliva find an alternative exit.
-Cats with dental disease tend to have foul breath, reluctance to eat, especially kibble, and you may notice blood in their drool.
+Cats with dental disease tend to have foul breath, reluctance to eat (especially kibble), and you may notice blood in their drool.